Post-traumatic distress in children

 It may be helpful to minimise the amount of extra stress your child has to deal with,

 - For bedtime fears - bedtime routines (eg story, cuddles in bed, tuck up with special toys etc) will help a child relax, as will leaving the light on, the door open, etc, if the child wants it.
 Allow children to come into your bedroom in the night if they are afraid.
 You could keep a sleeping bag on the floor near your bed that they could get into, if you do not like to have children in bed with you.

 - For nightmares - during the night comfort the child, and for children who can understand you can remind them that, scary as it is, it is only a dream.
 Let them talk about it the next day.
 Things are always less frightening in the light of day.

 - If your children go backwards - some children need to be more babyish for a while.
 It won't hurt to let them do this and at the same time let them know that when they feel better they will be ready to move on again.

 - Panic - children need to be held and reassured that you are for them and that the trauma is over now.
 Try to interest them in the real world and what is happening here and now.

 You may have been involved in the same trauma as your child, or have seen your child go through something that frightened you a great deal.
 You may also experience the feelings, thoughts and memories that are part of PTSD.

 Refugee children will often have experienced considerable trauma, including witnessing violence and torture, loss of family members and being forced to flee.
-A very high proportion will experience ongoing mental health problems, including post-traumatic stress disorder.
+Many will experience ongoing mental health problems, including post-traumatic stress disorder.

 Australian National University 'Australian Child and Adolescent Trauma, Loss and Grief Network - Information and Resources'